The “Negative Parenting Test” On TikTok: What Is It And Is It Real?

 This viral test, among other personality tests on social media, measures whether or not you are struggling with common patterns associated with a negative or toxic childhood based on how your parents treated you.

 Parenting styles, whether you like it or not, can leave a great impact on your childhood (and adulthood too).
 Parenting is one of the hardest jobs there is in the world and there comes a time when you question your parenting and reflect on the way you were raised as well.
 Your upbringing can reflect on the way you raise your children.

 It’s important to understand how negative parenting styles can affect your child’s emotional, social, and physical well-being.

 Let’s start by understanding the negative parenting test on TikTok.

 What’s The TikTok Negative Parenting Test?

 The negative parenting test by individual differences research or IDRlabs is a 30-question test that determines your damaging childhood patterns based on how your parents raised you.
-When you visit the site (here), you’ll be asked to answer the 30 questions related to how you were raised.
+When you Take the Test, you’ll be asked to answer the 30 questions related to how you were raised.